When you start historical fencing it’s hard to resist the urge to run out and buy the first sword you see.

 350N Masks vs 1600N Masks

-The rating refers to puncture resistance of the fabric (bib) as well as the quality of the mesh.
-350N masks are generally less expensive and are adequate for training, though we highly recommend 1600N when buying your own mask.
+The rating refers to puncture resistance of the fabric (bib) as well as the quality of the mesh (you’ll also see CEN rating 1 and 2 used – 1 being the weaker and 2 the higher strength construction).
+350N masks are generally less expensive and are adequate for basic training, though we highly recommend 1600N when buying your own mask.

 If suspect that you may want to participate in competitions one day, then we consider a 1600N mask essential.

 If you’re opting for a 350N mask the AF basic HEMA mask is the one we usually use in class.
 It is fairly low cost, and we can get the mask for around $100 Australian.

 Our preferred 1600N mask at the moment is the Allstar International 1600N mask.
 This mask is durable and well padded, and comes in the standard mask sizes.

 Leon Paul masks are also excellent and can be ordered online through Leon Paul Australia.
 They offer HEMA specific masks, as well as overlays.

 In addition to a mask you’ll need an overlay – this is the padded outer covering which acts as a shock absorber and protects from over-excited opponents.
 Allstar manufacture a Back of Head Protector and Overlay which is made specifically for their masks.
 I recommend the synthetic material overlay instead of the leather one they offer – the synthetic is washable and also is usually in stock (the leather one is made to order and takes much longer).
 That said, the allstar overlay isn’t particularly well padded on the back of the head, so an overlay such as the PBT, SPES, or Leon Paul may be a good choice.